arthurfiorette/axios-cache-interceptor/README.md

 <br />

+## What we support

+- [x] Cache concurrent requests
+- [x] Typescript support
+- [x] Unit tests
+- [x] Header interpretation
+- [x] Infinity storage options
+- [x] Cache revalidation from responses
+- [ ] External storages, like redis

-### Basic Knowledge
+## Basic Knowledge

-#### Request id
+### Request id

-A good thing to know is that every request passed through this interceptor. **This does not mean that is a unique id**.
+A good thing to know is that every request passed through this interceptor, has an id. **This does not mean that is a unique id**.
 The id is used in a number of ways, but the most important is to bind a request to its cache.

-The id generation is good enough to generate the same id for theoretically the same request.
+The id generation is good enough to generate the same id for theoretically sames requests.
 The example of this is a request with `{ baseUrl: 'https://a.com/', url: '/b' }` results to the same id with `{ url: 'https://a.com/b/' }`.